 Particulars concerning directors' and executives' remuneration are set out in EQT's financial statements and Remuneration Report.
 Currently directors are only entitled to their directors' fee and superannuation allowance.
 However, some directors have an entitlement to other retirement allowances which are no longer made available by the company.
-Full details of the directors retiring allowances are contained in the Remuneration Report.
+Full details of the directors retiring allowances are contained in the company's Remuneration Report.
+Non-executive directors are not eligible for incentive based remuneration.

-Members of the Remuneration and Human Resources Committee are:
+The independent non-executive members of the Remuneration and Human Resources Committee are: